nikop/steam-help/faqs/Scam FAQ (Confidence Scams and Trade Scams).md

 # Scam FAQ (Confidence Scams and Trade Scams)
-Updated 2021-08-11 21.49.59
+Updated 2022-10-18 01.35.36
-Version 10
+Version 15

+# Scam: I have been accidentally reported

+Any claim that you've been accidentally or falsely reported for fraud or any other infraction is always the introduction to a scam.
+If someone did report your account falsely, you can rest assured that Steam disregards false reports.
+Do not follow any instructions provided by anyone claiming to have accidentally reported your account.

 Valve employees will *never* communicate with you about your account using any chat system including Steam Chat and Discord.
 The only way you can speak with a Steam Support agent about your account is through the [Steam Support Help Site](help.steampowered.com).
 There's no situation in which you'd need to reach out to a Valve or Steam employee directly to resolve an issue.

-If someone claims they reported you accidentally or falsely, you do not need to do anything to protect your account.
-These claims are always fake and only meant scam you.
-If someone did report your account falsely, you can rest assured that Steam disregards false reports.

 Anyone claiming to be a Valve employee, Steam Support representative, or asking to verify your items for an investigation should be immediately [ reported](#reportscammer).